-Docstrings are great for understanding the functionality of the larger part of the code, i.e., the general purpose of any class, module, or function, whereas the comments are used for code, statement, and expressions, which tend to be small.
-They are a descriptive text written by a programmer mainly for themselves to know what the line of code or expression does and also for the developer who wishes to contribute to that project.
-It is an essential part that documenting your code is going to serve well enough for writing clean code and well-written programs.
+Docstrings are great for understanding the functionality of the larger part of the code, i.e., the general purpose of any class, module, or function, whereas the comments are used for code, statements, and expressions, which tend to be small.
+They are descriptive text written by a programmer mainly for themselves to know what the line of code or expression does and also for the developer who wishes to contribute to that project.
+It is an essential part that documenting your Python code is going to serve well enough for writing clean code and well-written programs.

 Docstrings help you understand the capabilities of a module or a function.
 For example, let's say you installed the

-scikit-learn library and you would like to know all about the
+scikit-learn library, and you would like to know all about the

 sklearn package like description, package modules, etc., you could simply use the